martinmoene/type-lite/README.md

 boolean: Disallows to default-construct a boolean thus defined (define type_CONFIG_CONFIRMS_COMPILATION_ERRORS)
 boolean: Disallows to substitute booleans with different tags (define type_CONFIG_CONFIRMS_COMPILATION_ERRORS)
 boolean: Allows to default-construct a boolean thus defined
+boolean: Allows to custom-default-construct a boolean thus defined
 boolean: Allows to copy-construct a boolean from its underlying type
 boolean: Allows explicit conversion to a native bool
 boolean: Allows to negate a boolean